A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: Action in component fields and the particles Masses

 where

 and

 which is the axion-like field scalar potential.
 Let us present the analysis of this potential.

-At first glance, we note that the term $2f\alpha$ in the potential breaks explicitly the U(1) global symmetry for the axionic-like field $a=\alpha+i\beta$.
-To understand how this is expressed in the vacuum we study the minima of the scalar potential (\ref{potential}).
-We compute analytically that this potential has no critical points with $\beta\neq 0$ and we use the mass matrix to calculate the character of those critical points, arriving at two minima and one saddle point.
+At first glance, we note that the term $2f\alpha$ in the potential explicitly breaks the U(1) global symmetry for the axionic-like field $a=\alpha+i\beta$.
+To understand how this is expressed in the vacuum, we study the minima of the scalar potential (\ref{potential}).
+We compute analytically that this potential has no critical points with $\beta\neq 0$, and we use the mass matrix to calculate the character of those critical points, arriving at two minima and one saddle point.
 The two minima are $(\langle \alpha \rangle_1, \langle \beta \rangle_1) = (0, 0)$ and $(\langle \alpha \rangle_2, \langle \beta \rangle_2) = \left(- m_a /f,\, 0\right)$.
-We then confirmed this result by performing a numerical-computational sweep of parameters $m_a$ and $f$ over all possibilities of the potential.
-Moreover, we demonstrate that, for both minima of the scalar potential, the axion pseudoscalar CP-odd $\beta$ field is zero, i.e., $\beta$ has a vanishing vacuum expectation value $\langle \beta \rangle = 0$.
-This means that CP symmetry remains unbroken in the vacuum (one deals with electromagnetism).
-In contrast, the nontrivial vacuum expectation values of $\alpha$ reaffirm that the potential breaks $U(1)$ global symmetry.
-Given this, both axino $\Psi$ and photino $\Lambda$ could acquire effective masses through their bilinear couplings to the scalar field.
-To verify whether such a mechanism really works, one needs to expand the axionic field around the non-trivial minimum of the potential, i.e., we consider that $\alpha(x) = \langle \alpha \rangle + \tilde{\alpha}(x) = -m_a/f + \tilde{\alpha}(x) $, and $ \beta(x) = \langle \beta \rangle + \tilde{\beta}(x) = \tilde{\beta}(x) $ and substitute in the action.
+We then confirm this result by performing a numerical-computational sweep of parameters $m_a$ and $f$ over all possibilities of the potential.
+Moreover, we demonstrate that, for both minima of the potential for the scalars, the axion pseudoscalar (CP-odd) $\beta$-field is zero, i.e., $\beta$ has a vanishing vacuum expectation value $\langle \beta \rangle = 0$.
+This means that CP-symmetry remains unbroken in the vacuum (we should have in mind that we are dealing with electromagnetism).
+In contrast, the nontrivial vacuum expectation values of $\alpha$ indicates that the potential breaks $U(1)$ global symmetry.
+Given this, both the axino, $\Psi$, and photino, $\Lambda$, could acquire effective masses through their bilinear couplings to the scalar field.
+To verify whether such a mechanism really works, one needs to expand the axionic field around the non-trivial minimum of the potential, i.e., we consider that $\alpha(x) = \langle \alpha \rangle + \tilde{\alpha}(x) = -m_a/f + \tilde{\alpha}(x) $, and $ \beta(x) = \langle \beta \rangle + \tilde{\beta}(x) = \tilde{\beta}(x) $ and substitute it in the action.
 We arrive at

 where, now we have,